andreadev-it/stacking-contexts-inspector/README.md

 # Stacking Contexts Inspector
-The Stacking Contexts Inspector is a devtools extension that allows you to analyse the stacking contexts available on a webpage.
+The Stacking Contexts Inspector is a [devtools extension for Google Chrome](https://chrome.google.com/webstore/detail/css-stacking-context-insp/apjeljpachdcjkgnamgppgfkmddadcki) that allows you to analyse the stacking contexts available on a webpage.
 Here you will find all the informations you need to get up and running with using this tool.

 This extension will add a new panel to the devtools, and a new sidebar on the elements panel.

+### Known bugs and things to keep in mind
+* This extension work by analysing the page at a specific point in time (when you open the panel or the sidebar).
+It won't automatically react to changes in the page.
+However, you can use the reload button on the top of the stacking context panel to re-analyse the page at any time.
+* Currently, when you install this extension you won't be able to inspect contexts within pages that were already open before the installation.
+You have to reload them to see their stacking contexts.

+If you find any other issue or have some feature request, feel free to use the [Issues section](https://github.com/andreadev-it/stacking-contexts-inspector/issues) here on github to share them.

 ## The Stacking Contexts panel
 This panel will show you a tree-like representation of all the stacking contexts available on the page.